Vegetable and Fruit Requirements

 - Juice may only be used to meet a dietary requirement once per day.

-Please remember to check out the Q&A at the end of the memo for helpful tips and clarifications.
+Please remember to check out Vegetable and Fruit Requirements in the Child and Adult Care Food Program; Questions and Answers(CACFP 09-2017) for helpful tips and clarifications.